gbif/dwc-dp/darwin-core-conceptual-model.md

 * Since an *Occurrence* is a type of *Event*, it happens at a *Location*, can be conducted by an *Agent*, and can participate in an *Event* hierarchy, all as described in the *Event* section.

 * Being a special type of *Event*, an *Occurrence* has special characteristics in addition to those due to its *Event* nature.
-Specifically, an *Occurrence* represents an *Event* in which there was a direct observation or indirect inference of an *Organism* existing in a particular state (e.g., exhibiting a behavior) at a particular time and *Location*, potentially recorded by an *Agent*.
+Specifically, an *Occurrence* represents an *Event* in which there was a direct observation or indirect inference of an *Organism* existing in a particular state (e.g., exhibiting a behavior) at a particular time and *Location* and potentially recorded by an *Agent*.

 * An *Organism* can be present in many *Occurrences*, each time with potentially different characteristics.